Get,

 As we all know that our body cannot produce vitamin D, we must consume foods that are rich in vitamin D because sun exposure may not suffice.
 Vitamin D is essential in calcium absorption, muscle regulation, and some other functions.
 Some studies show that mushrooms may give a good boost of vitamin D. According to some research, 100g servings of vitamin D might be able to provide 50 to 100% of the daily requirement of vitamin D.

-Dr. Siddharth Gupta, MD
+Dr. Siddharth Gupta, B.A.M.S, M.D (Ayu)

-Recommended dietary allowances for vitamin D
+Recommended Dietary Allowances for Vitamin D

 The Food and Nutrition Board (FNB) committee has set Recommended Dietary Allowances (RDAs) for vitamin D, that indicate its needed daily intake to support proper bone health and normal calcium metabolism in individuals without any health conditions.